-Ankura Consulting, a business advisory firm who provides a wide range of legal services, had a small IT team who were becoming overwhelmed.
+Ankura Consulting, a business advisory firm that provides a wide range of legal services, had a small IT team who were becoming overwhelmed.

-They turned to Ntiva as an IT consultancy resource, as they felt that they didn't have the in-house expertise that was needed to make strategic technology and cyber security decisions.
+They turned to Ntiva as an IT consultancy resource, as they felt they didn't have the in-house expertise needed to make strategic technology and cyber security decisions.

-It didn't take long for Ntiva to discover that most of their computers and servers were out of date, which posed a very serious security threat.
+Ntiva discovered that most of their computers and servers were out of date, which posed a very serious security threat.

-The first step was to migrate the firm to Microsoft Office 365, making sure all employees were using the exact same business software.
+The first step was to migrate the firm to Microsoft Office 365, a secure cloud solution that would make sure all employees were using the exact same business software.